jramkiss/jramkiss.github.io/_posts/2020-04-11-covid-changepoint-analysis.md

 ## Next Steps and Open Questions

 This model is able to describe the data well enough to produce a reliable estimate of the day flattening the curve started.
 An interesting byproduct of this is the coefficient term for the 2nd regression line, $w_2$.
 By calculating $w_2$ and $b_2$ for different countries, we can compare how effective their social distancing measures were.
 The logical next modelling step would be to fit a hierarchical model in order to use partial pooling of data between countries.
-I find that the definition of each pool is most interesting for this problem.
-Some of my ideas about this are: geographic region, virus start time and population size.

 Thank you for reading, and definitely reach out to me by e-mail or other means if you have suggestions or recommendations, or even just to chat!